Amazon keywords are relevant to the Amazon search terms that the user types in Amazon’s search bar to look for a particular product or category.

 Putting in the effort to source a product strategically, thoroughly research the keyword market, and lay the foundation for sales and review generation should put you in a position to eventually reap the rewards of your hard work.
-With that context, at this stage in your listing’s life on Amazon, you can begin to shift your strategy to more aggressive tactics.
+With that context, at this stage in your listing’s life on Amazon, you can begin to shift your growth strategy to more aggressive tactics.
 By reviewing your performance and campaign data, you can begin to isolate profitable keywords which you can exploit in order to maximize profitable revenue while simultaneously looking at the total influence of PPC spend with relation to organic sales and ranking.

 Using these tactics, you can begin to push your listing to visible and favorable ranking position, grow your organic sales potential, and attempt to minimize the visibility of your competition.

 These Amazon growth strategy tactics will, in time, help to drive a listing from the back of the catalog to a major contender in the market.
 While this process can take time, money, and effort, this long-term strategic play will eventually help a listing to truly dominate the market.

 By maintaining some aspects of the traditional school of thought on the benefits of advertising while also appreciating the depth of data that PPC provides, advertising on Amazon can provide you with a wealth of advantages in a congested market.